Smokehouse Brisket Burnt Ends Eggs Benedict with North Carolina Hollandaise Sauce

 - Toast the English Muffins.

-- Heat the smokehouse brisket burnt ends in the microwave, use the included barbeque sauce if desired.
+- Heat the smokehouse brisket burnt ends, use the included barbeque sauce if desired.

 - Assemble.
 Place the toasted English muffins on a plate.
 Mount the burnt ends onto the English muffins.
 Top the burnt ends with a poached egg.
 Pour a generous amount of hollandaise over each egg.
 Serve.